pladus/PulseeR/README.md

   Where:
   - WorkerOptions - root for PulseeR settings.
   - SleepMilliseconds - sleep interval between two loop iterations where PulseeR try to search routines to be fired.
-It not make a lot of sense to settle less than 10000 to that.
+It not make a lot of sense to set it up less than 10000.
 In Fact minimal crontab time step is one minute.
-  - Routines - block for your routine customization.
+  - Routines - block for customization of each of your routines.
   - TestRoutineKey, TestRoutineKey2 - example keys for routines.
 This key must be same with attribute RoutineKey which is marks your routine.
   - Concurrency - maximum count of parallel instances of routine.
   - Schedule - Crontab expression for scheduling